Do the terrible two’s really exist?

 By doing things to help and encourage your child you are building their self confidence and independence.

-Be as supportive as possible when your toddler is having a tantrum and help him find an outlet for his frustration.
+Be as supportive as possible when your toddler is having a tantrum and help them find an outlet for their frustration.

 Go on a walk, run circles around a chair in the living room, throw a ball back and forth, etc.